What “Informed Pay” means

 DO:

-- Use Informed Pay to quickly compare jobs in our database to each other, on the metric of pay. (***It will help you to not over-value jobs where the contracted rate is e.g. $50 per hour, but you’re not paid for all hours worked, so your real take-home pay is much lower than that.)
+- Use Informed Pay to quickly compare jobs in our database to each other, on the metric of pay.

 DO NOT:

-- To compare jobs outside our database, use our Pay Calculator (Informed Pay is something we do for you; the Pay Calculator is something you can do for yourself.
+- Compare Informed Pay rates to contracted rates outside our database—they’re not the same thing.- To compare jobs outside our database, learn how here. our Pay Calculator (Informed Pay is something we do for you; the Pay Calculator is something you can do for yourself.
 Compare them here.)

 Most SLPs are already incredibly confused (or misled) by job post norms in our field, and the Informed Pay metric simply lifts the veil.